-In the business world, various letters are communicated and among them, inquiry letter is a one which seeks information for future decision.
+In the business world, various letters are communicated and among them, an inquiry letter is one that seeks information for future decisions.
 Definition, forms, and content of inquiry letter are described below:

 Definition of inquiry letter

 In a broad sense, when a buyer wishes to get some information about the quantity, price, quality, and availability of goods or about the terms of sale, he writes a letter to the seller known to be an inquiry letter.
 Here you can get the definitions, forms, and content of inquiry letter.

 As Gartside said: “An inquiry letter asks information like catalogue, quotation, sample, cost of a product from a seller in a concise and clear way.”

 J. H Jains quoted: “The business letter which collects valuable information of the business and therefore provides price reduction and profit earning facilities is defined as inquiry letter”